michaelolo24/N-List/README.md

 ### Roadmap

-- server.js : main server for all the routing and hosting
+- server.js : Main server for all the routing and hosting

-- about.html : Pictures and information about the creators of the website
+- about.html : Information regarding project developers

-- home.html : homectrl.js Main page where the aggregated site are shown
+- home.html : homectrl.js Main content page for aggregated resources

-- links.html : linksctrl.js This is where signing in users can add resources to the database
+- links.html : linksctrl.js Route for authenticated users to add resources

 - mainCtrl.js : Controller for user sign in and sign out

-- profile.html : profileCtrl.js modify profile information and add a user profile picture
+- profile.html : profileCtrl.js Modify profile information and add a user profile picture

-- routes.js : front-end page routing
+- routes.js : Front-end page routing

 - services.js : Communication between back-end and front-end

-- index.html : layout of the header and the footer for every page
+- index.html : Layout of the header and the footer for every page

 - links-helpers.js : database queries for links